 |Previous Story: The Celestial Toymaker||Next Story: The Savages|

-One of producer John Wiles' and story editor Donald Tosh's most pleasurable experiences on Doctor Who was the tongue-in-cheek historical The Myth Makers, recorded in the late summer and early autumn of 1965.
-Its author, Donald Cotton, was quickly asked the submit another idea for Doctor Who, and on November 30th, 1965, Cotton was commissioned to write “The Gun-Fighters”.
-The idea was that this would, again, be a humorous take on the historical story; this time, the target would be the American Wild West (a setting which William Hartnell would later claim to have suggested.
+Doctor Who producer John Wiles and story editor Donald Tosh were both very pleased with the tongue-in-cheek historical adventure The Myth Makers, recorded in the late summer and early autumn of 1965.
+Its author, Donald Cotton, was quickly asked to submit another idea for Doctor Who and, on November 30th, Cotton was commissioned to write “The Gun-Fighters”.
+The serial would again be a humorous take on an historical period, this time the American Wild West -- a setting William Hartnell would later claim to have suggested.
 For much of the last decade, British television had been rife with imported Western programmes, but their popularity was now waning.

-Work on The Gunfighters began with filming at the Ealing Television Film Studios from March 28th to 31st, 1966.
-Most of this time was spent on the gunfight at the OK Corral itself.
-The Ballad Of The Last Chance Saloon was then recorded in two sessions on April 5th and 12th.
-Tucker originally hoped that his daughter Jane -- who would also be an extra on the serial -- but her voice lacked the necessary presence.
-Sheena Marshe, playing Kate, also auditioned for the Ballad but her voice wasn't deemed suitable either.
-Lynda Baron was finally hired, although Jane Tucker would still appear as an extra during the studio taping.
+Production on The Gunfighters began with filming at the BBC Television Film Studios in Ealing, London from March 28th to 31st.
+Most of this time was spent on the Gunfight itself, with scenes requiring horseriding also a focus.
+The Ballad Of The Last Chance Saloon was recorded in two sessions on April 5th and 12th.
+Tucker hoped to have the lyrics sung by his daughter Jane -- who would also be an extra on the serial -- but her voice lacked the necessary gravitas.
+Also deemed unsuitable was Sheena Marshe, who played Kate.
+The performance was ultimately given by Lynda Baron.

-By this time, Lloyd and Davis had decided to make their mark on Doctor Who by introducing two new companions, Ben and Polly, whom they felt would be seen as more hip and fashionable than the relatively staid Steven and Dodo.
+By this time, Lloyd and Davis had decided to revamp Doctor Who by introducing two new companions, who were intended to be more hip and fashionable than the relatively staid Steven and Dodo.
 On April 26th, it was announced that Purves and Lane would both be leaving Doctor Who over the course of the next couple of serials.
 On the 28th, Lane was issued her final contract, covering just six episodes: The Savages and the first two parts of The War Machines.

 The first episode of The Gunfighters aired on April 30th, immediately before the season finale of Dixon Of Dock Green.
 As such, the remaining installments of The Gunfighters would instead lead into a new run of the American sitcom The Munsters.
-Unfortunately, each of these three broadcasts equalled or exceeded the series' lowest Audience Appreciation scores to date.
+Unfortunately, each of these three broadcasts equalled or exceeded Doctor Who's lowest Appreciation Index scores to date.
 Indeed, no Doctor Who episode would ever fall below the 30% score achieved by part four, The O.K.
-Corral, rating only 30%, would prove to be the all-time low-water mark for Doctor Who.
+Corral, on May 21st.
 These disastrous figures helped strengthen Lloyd's conviction that historical serials should be eliminated from Doctor Who altogether.
 This was not the only controversy surrounding The O.K.
-Corral: a dispute had arisen between Tucker and Lloyd over the editing of the episode, leading to Tucker requesting that his credit be excised.
+Corral: a dispute had arisen between Tucker and Lloyd over the editing of the episode, leading the director to request that his credit be excised.

 |Main Page||Episode List||Season 3|